abhilash-alex/kobo-interview/README.md

 Solutions to Kobo's coding assessment for Abhilash Alex.

-Design pattern user in Solution 3 is Visitor Pattern.
+Design pattern used in Solution 3 is Visitor Pattern.